 Posted September 27, 2013 at 05:30 am by Will Verduzco

 As we talked about a little while ago, NFC can accomplish far more than “merely” serving as a replacement for your credit card.
 After all, while incredibly cool, NFC mobile payments make up just one potential use for the technology—and one that not very many devices support in the first place due to the lack of an NFC secure element.

-Posted September 23, 2013 By: Jimmy McGee
+Posted September 23, 2013 at 04:30 am by Jimmy McGee

 The past few articles featuring some presentations from the recent XDA:DevCon 2013 have focused on operating systems and app development.
 From great app development presentations to Ubuntu Touch development and even a Firefox OS presentation, these topics were thoroughly covered.
 However, that doesn’t mean that we forgot about the hardware.

 Our next presentation was given by the NFC lady, Pearl Chen.
 Pearl is known for educating people about many different topics, from web development to Arduino and NFC.
 Pearl is a published author and contributed to the NFC and Open Accessory API chapters of Professional Android Sensor Programming published by Wrox.